Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 Why You Need to Direct Portrait Subjects

-Many photographers think it's their job to take the photos, but there's much more to photography than that.
-It's your job to be a producer and director, also.
-If you want your photos to stand out and convey your vision, then you need to take charge of everything.
+Many photographers think it’s their job to take the photos, but there’s much more to photography.
+It’s your job to be a producer and director, also.
+If you want your photos to stand out and convey your vision, you need to take charge of everything.

-Don't expect your subject to show up and magically give you everything you want without providing them with some direction.
+Don’t expect your subject to show up and magically give you everything you want without giving them some direction.
 Even professional models need and look for your direction.

 When you direct portrait subjects, you’re helping them achieve your vision, not theirs.

-Not that there is anything wrong with taking photos with their vision, but you need to make sure you get your own ideas nailed down.
-Otherwise, you're just a technician operating a camera.
+Not that there is anything wrong with taking photos with their vision, but you must ensure you get your ideas nailed down.
+Otherwise, you’re just a technician operating a camera.